Bucknell Community Engagement Scholars Program

 • Take part in and administer training related to community and civic engagement, inclusivity and leadership development.

-• Serve as ambassadors for the Office of Civic Engagement and as leaders who work to strengthen the connection between Bucknell and surrounding communities.
+• Serve as ambassadors for the CCELLR and as leaders who work to strengthen the connection between Bucknell and surrounding communities.

-• Dedicate approximately six hours per week to the program during each semester on campus.
+• Dedicate an average of six hours per week to the program during each semester on campus.
+These hours are flexible and may be reduced during the first year to help new Scholars adjust to their academic schedules.

 • Establish and fulfill mutually agreed-upon responsibilities with community partner organizations.